flipt-io/flipt/docs/development.md

 ## Setup

 1. Clone this repo: `git clone https://github.com/markphelps/flipt`
-1. Run `make setup` to download dependencies
 1. Run `make test` to execute the test suite
 1. Run `make dev` to build and run in development mode
 1. Run `make help` to see a full list of possible make commands

-## Go Modules
+## Go

-Flipt uses Go 1.12 with [Go Modules](https://github.com/golang/go/wiki/Modules) enabled.
+Flipt uses Go 1.13.
 To reliably build Flipt, make sure you clone it to a location outside of your `$GOPATH` or set the environment variable `GO111MODULE=on`.
 For more info see: [https://github.com/golang/go/wiki/Modules#how-to-install-and-activate-module-support](https://github.com/golang/go/wiki/Modules#how-to-install-and-activate-module-support).

 ## Vagrant